ctrlesc/ffmpeg-cxc-build/README.md

 *Cygwin Preconditions:*

-The mingw toolchain files must be in the path, and a link from the mingw sys-root directory to the sanbox build path must be created.
+The mingw toolchain files must be in the path, and a link from the mingw sys-root directory to the sandbox build path must be created.
 As an example, assuming the default configuration is used for the ROOT_PATH variable,  *ffmpeg-cxc-build-hints* has been placed in the user's home directory, and *ffmpeg-cxc-mingw64* is executable in the environment's path:

 	ln -s /home /usr/x86_64-w64-mingw32/sys-root/home
 	export PATH=$PATH:/usr/x86_64-w64-mingw32/sys-root/mingw/bin